-Component Description Purge fluid spike One end spikes the purge fluid bag and the other end connects the bag to the purge cassette supply line Supply line Carries fluid from the purge fluid bag to the purge cassette Purge cassette Contains the components for delivering the purge fluid; the purge fluid maintains the pressure barrier between the blood and the motor to prevent blood from entering the motor Purge disc Transmits pressure to the controller based on the purge pressure in the purge tubing; a sensor in the controller measures the pressure so that it can be displayed on the screen and used by the purge pressure algorithm to maintain the purge pressure Purge tubing Carries purge fluid from the purge cassette to the Impella Catheter Proximal Yellow luer connector Connects the purge tubing to the extension line or the check valve (yellow luer lock) on the Impella 5.5 catheter.
-Purge extension line Allows for universal compatibility with Impella products.
-Users with the Impella 5.5 displayed in figure 3.3 will disconnect and discard the extension line, connecting the proximal yellow luer directly to the check valve.
-The purge extension line consists of the following components: Extension line female luer Extension line purge tubing Distal yellow luer connector
+Component Description Purge fluid spike One end spikes the purge fluid bag and the other end connects the bag to the purge cassette supply line Supply line Carries fluid from the purge fluid bag to the purge cassette Purge cassette Contains the components for delivering the purge fluid; the purge fluid maintains the pressure barrier between the blood and the motor to prevent blood from entering the motor Purge disc Transmits pressure to the controller based on the purge pressure in the purge tubing; a sensor in the controller measures the pressure so that it can be displayed on the screen and used by the purge pressure algorithm to maintain the purge pressure Purge tubing Carries purge fluid from the purge cassette to the Impella Catheter Yellow luer connector Connects the purge tubing to the check valve (yellow luer lock) on the Impella Catheter after system change and initial set-up of Impella 5.5.
+Y connector Not for use with Impella 5.5 with SmartAssist Adapter that connects the purge tubing to the sidearms of the Impella 2.5 or Impella CP Catheter during case start.
+The Y connector consist of: Yellow luer that connects to the clear sidearm Red luer that connects to the red sidearm Cap for the red luer when it is disconnected from the sidearm for transfer to the standard configuration Clamp for the purge tubing leading to the red sidearm Rectangular antibacterial air filter